YuchenXia/yuchenxia.github.io/_pages/about.md

 <meta name="google-site-verification" content="nAq6QLeWK_4N7y6zI76rrF8NarFyycJ4y_3vVCi391E" />
 <p style="color: black; opacity: 0;">Hello, I am Yuchen Xia.</p>
-<span id="about">*Doctoral Candidate (final-year)*</span>
+<span id="about">Ph.D.</span>
 Institute of Industrial Automation and Software Engineering (IAS)
 University of Stuttgart, Germany

-<p> I’m a final-year PhD candidate at the Institute of Industrial Automation and Software Engineering <a href="https://www.ias.uni-stuttgart.de/" target="_blank">(IAS)</a>, University of Stuttgart.
-Since 2021, I have developed several LLM-powered solutions that are currently deployed in industry and am now leading an R&D project on agent systems for industrial applications.
-I have just completed my dissertation titled "Integrating Large Language Model Agents with Digital Twins for Industrial Autonomous Systems", and I will soon be relocating to another city for a new position.
-If you find the stuff here interesting, feel free to drop me a message for exchange/opportunities/collaboration (📧<a href="mailto:yuchen.xia@ias.uni-stuttgart.de">yuchen.xia@ias.uni-stuttgart.de</a>).</p>
+<p>I recently completed my Ph.D. from the Institute of Industrial Automation and Software Engineering, University of Stuttgart <a href="https://www.ias.uni-stuttgart.de/aktuelles/news/Promotionspruefung-von-Herrn-Dr.-Ing.-Yuchen-Xia/" target="_blank">(IAS News)</a>.
+Since 2021, I have developed several LLM-powered solutions that are currently deployed in industry and have been leading an R&D project on agent systems for industrial applications.
+My dissertation, titled "Integrating Large Language Model Agents with Digital Twins for Industrial Autonomous Systems", focuses on bridging LLM-based agents with industrial digital twins.
+I will soon be relocating to another city for a new position.
+If you find the stuff here interesting, feel free to drop me a message for exchange/opportunities/collaboration (📧<a href="mailto:xiayuchen@whu.edu.cn">xiayuchen@whu.edu.cn</a>).</p>

 ---
 # Research Areas